neznajko/dp/observer/README.md

    a   b   c   d   e   f   g   h
  ```

-... it will loose control over a4 and b4 squares, so pieces can
+the rook will loose control over a4 and b4 squares, so pieces can
 subscribe to all squares they control, and whenever something lands
 on them, the corresponding square will notify all subscribed pieces
 to update their states